Shalom01/C/README.md

 *******************************************************************************************************
 *Author*: **Shalom Asbell**
-*Description*: This document describes each file in the project, lists their dependencies, and provides instructions on how to run the program.
+*Description*: this document describes each file in the project, lists their dependencies, and provides instructions on how to run the program.
 *******************************************************************************************************

 ## FILE DESCRIPTIONS